Rokutann/npy.el/README.md

 ## Synopsis

-**npy.el** is a nano (or minimalistic) extra support for Python development in Emacs.
+**npy.el** is nano (or minimalistic) extensions to the Python development support in Emacs.
 Its first goal is to provide a nice integration of Pipenv virtual environment and Emacs inferior python mode.
 For instance - spawning multiple inferior python processes for multiple Pipenv projects, and dispatching Python code chunks sent from a